Build-to-Order (Singapore)

 Build to order (BTO) is a real estate development scheme enacted by the Housing and Development Board (HDB), a statutory board responsible for Singapore's public housing.
 First introduced in 2001, it was a flat allocation system that offered flexibility in timing and location for owners buying new public housing in the country.

 Under the scheme, Singaporeans select and apply for an apartment in their preferred location(s) from a list of launch sites.
-Originally, a tender for construction would be called only if the number of applicants is at least 70% of the number of apartments in a specific contract (50% since 2011), otherwise, the project would not be built.
 The scheme subsequently evolved, and the HDB now builds flats in advance of demand.

 History

-BTO replaced the predecessor Registration for Flats System (RFS) scheme, whereby the waiting time for new flat applicants was relatively shorter because flats were built ahead of demand.
+In 2001, HDB first introduced BTO to replace the Registration for Flats System (RFS) scheme whereby the waiting time for new flat applicants was relatively shorter because flats were built ahead of demand.
 In comparison, the new BTO system requires a waiting period of about 3–4 years instead as such a system removes the need for the government to make projections ahead of demand.

-All BTO projects are designed by Surbana Corporation, an infrastructure and urban development conglomerate owned by Temasek Holdings.
-To allow private sector a share of the public housing pie, HDB launched the Design, Build and Sell Scheme (DBSS).
-The first pilot DBSS project at Tampines was built by private developer, Sim Lian Group, before subsequently being maintained by the HDB after construction.
-In 2011, then National Development Minister Khaw Boon Wan eventually ended the DBSS scheme indefinitely and all BTO projects are now strictly within the public sector.

-Sale of balance

-HDB has introduced a scheme under which eligible flat buyers in urgent need of accommodation, can ballot for leftover units that are reintroduced into the market, known as Sales of Balance flats (SBF).

-In February 2019, it was announced that starting from the middle of 2019, flat buyers will be able to apply for unsold BTO flats online anytime on a first-come, first-served basis, and book a flat by the next working day.
-This was intended to help citizens with an urgent need for housing.

-Evolution of the scheme
+In 2002, the RFS scheme was discontinued.

+In 2005, HDB introduced the design, build, and sell scheme (DBSS) which was then discontinued in 2011.

-In recent years, the HDB has been commencing construction for housing projects in advance of public demand.
+In the 2020s,HDB had commenced construction for housing projects in advance of public demand.

 In October 2024, HDB chief executive Tan Meng Dui explained that construction work for project sites may begin months, and in some cases more than a year, before the actual launch of the project.

-In December 2024, it was announced that HDB had commenced structural works on various projects in Clementi, Toa Payoh, and Bukit Merah, before the projects had been launched for sale.